 Seven hills and seven fjords frame Hanseatic Bergen, a city steeped in maritime heritage.
-Of Bergen’s many attractions, the 900-year-old UNESCO-listed Bryggen Wharf.
+Of Bergen’s many attractions, the 900-year-old UNESCO-listed Bryggen Wharf is a standout highlights.
 A delight to explore, the Bryggen's cobbled stairways are lined with traditional half-timbered buildings and climb away from the waterfront, leading to curious open spaces that are often overflowing with colourful flowers that perfume the air.

 Not to be missed is a chance to ride the Funicular Railway to the top of Mount Fløyen, offering spectacular panoramic views of Bergen and its scenic surroundings.

-The very first buildings built in Bergen were alongside the harbour at Bryggen (the wharf), which dates back to the 11th century.
-The UNESCO World Heritage Site consists of the old Hanseatic wharf and buildings, and is one of the best-known urban areas from the Middle Ages in all of Norway.
+The very first buildings built in Bergen were alongside the harbour at Bryggen, which dates back to the 11th century.
+Now an UNESCO World Heritage Site, the Bryggen Wharf consists of the old Hanseatic wharf and buildings, and is one of the best-known urban areas from the Middle Ages in all of Norway.

 The Fløibanen Funicular is an approximate 20 minute walk from the cruise ship pier and operates every 15 minutes.
-Once at the summit (320 metres – 1050 feet – above sea level), it is a golden opportunity to view the city, the mountains, the fjords and the sea.
+Once at the summit of Mount Fløyen, approximately 320 metres above sea level, you're presented with spectacular views of the city below, the surrounding hills, mountains and fjords and the ocean.